Join Us for this Major

 Winter / Ice Roads

-Keynote: Doug Jansen
+Speaker: Doug Jansen

 Winter/ice roads are diminishing in duration and making it extremely difficult to get goods, fuel and material to remote Indigenous communities in northern Manitoba.
 Calls are coming from Indigenous leaders for all weather roads be built.
 What is the cost?
 Will government do that and how long will that take?
 What are the short term and long term solutions?